Alphabetical Plant Listing

 Rambling Roses

 • Rambler Roses are a spectacular sight when in full bloom.
 They typically produce an abundance of small, often fragrant flowers held in large sprays, sometimes up to 20 blooms per stem.
 Unlike Climbing Roses, most Rambler Roses bloom once in late spring or early summer for several weeks.
 They may not repeat flower, but they make up for it with the massive quantities of blooms they produce in their main flush.
-Their long canes are literally smothered in roses, forming impressive cascades of colorful blooms.
+Their long canes are smothered in roses, forming impressive cascades of colorful blooms.

 • Many Rambler varieties produce crops of decorative hips in the fall, which persist in winter and glitter in the sun.

-• Tough and reliable, Rambling Roses are generally very healthy and disease resistant, tolerant of partial shade and poor soils.
+• Tough and reliable, Rambling Roses are generally healthy and disease resistant, tolerant of partial shade and poor soils.

 • Rambler Roses require less care and attention than Climbing Roses.
 They can thrive on neglect, although they may look unkempt and become unmanageable after a few years.
 Prune your Rambling rose after flowering, typically in late summer and hard prune every few years.